Murchison, New Zealand: Transport and infrastructure

 Murchison is located on State Highway 6, 11 km east of its junction with State Highway 65 and 35 km west of its western junction with State Highway 63.
 The town is located on the main route connecting Nelson and Marlborough with the West Coast, and one of two main routes connecting Nelson with Christchurch.
 After the 2016 Kaikōura earthquake, which closed State Highway 1 and Main North Line through Kaikōura for 13 months, all traffic north of Christchurch to Nelson, Blenheim, Picton and onwards to the North Island was diverted via Murchison.
 The resulting detour resulted in traffic volumes through the town more than doubling, with accommodation in the town at capacity and food outlets struggling to cope with the influx.
-Murchison has one petrol station (Mobil) and one electric vehicle charging station.
+Murchison has two petrol stations (Mobil) and bp rural (self-service only), which are adjacent to each other, and one electric vehicle charging station.

 Network Tasman owns and operates the electricity distribution network in Murchison.
 Electricity is fed from Transpower's national grid at its Murchison substation, on Matiri Valley Road northeast of the town.

 The Tasman District Council operates reticulated fresh water, stormwater and wastewater systems in Murchison.
 Fresh water is sourced from two bores west of the town centre, close to the Matakitaki River.